How is Zeffy free?

 • Support test

 Unlike private foundations, private operating foundations are not liable to pay a 30% excise tax on failing to distribute income.
+Given that the institute does not manage them, they can also receive qualifying distributions from a private foundation.

 3. Churches and Religious Organizations

-Requirements of a 501(c)(3) Organization
+Requirements of a 501(c)(3) Nonprofit Organizations

 Apart from the purpose approved by the Internal Revenue Service, a charitable organization must fulfill other requirements to be credited as a 501(c)(3).